 Christians are called to live according to the word of God.
 God wants his people to be genuine and authentic, not hypocritical.
 The gospel should be proclaimed with actions as well as words.
-When Christians do not act according to what they preach, God's name is blasphemed by people of the world.
-Hypocritical lives hinder the spread of the gospel.
-This is a most significant aspect of effective evangelism.
-We want to learn how to live as genuine Christians in this so-called post Christian world.
+When Christians do not act according to what they preach, we become hypocrites.
+Hypocritical lives displease God and hinder the spread of the gospel.
+We want to learn how to live as genuine Christians in this increasingly anti-Christian world.